Profiles in "Aging" Expertise Area

 - Chen is a professor of biochemistry at ASU.
 His research interests are in the structure and function of RNA molecules and ribonucleoprotein complexes.

-- Coon designs and evaluates interventions, such as CarePRO and EPIC, that focus on culturally diverse groups of midlife and older adults facing chronic illnesses (dementia, cancer, depression) and family caregivers.
+- Coon designs, implements, and evaluates interventions (e.g., CarePRO & EPIC) that focus on diverse groups of midlife and older adults facing chronic illnesses (dementia, depression, HIV, cancer) and their family caregivers

 - DePinto's primary professional experience has been in school social work and he has more than 30 years of experience working with chemically-dependent adolescents.